 What is a fee-only financial planner?

-A fee-only financial planner is someone who earns a fee for their services and does not receive commissions on the sale of certain financial products as additional compensation.
+A fee-only financial planner is someone who earns a fee for their services from their clients and does not receive commissions on the sale of financial products as additional compensation.
 The fee may be paid as an hourly rate, a flat fee or as a percentage of assets under management (typically around one percent).

 What is a fee-based financial planner?

-Fee-based financial planners are paid a fee for their services, but may also receive additional compensation tied to the sale of certain financial products, such as mutual funds or insurance policies.
+Fee-based financial planners are paid a fee for their services by their clients, but may also receive additional compensation tied to the sale of certain financial products, such as mutual funds or annuities.

-Unlike fee-only advisors, fee-based financial planners are not held to the fiduciary standard and are instead required to only recommend investments to clients that are suitable.
-Because the fee-based advisor may be incentivized to place clients in products they profit off of, a conflict of interest exists.
-You may end up in investments that are suitable based on your goals and risk profile, but not necessarily the best for you.
+Unlike fee-only advisors, fee-based financial planners are not typically fiduciaries and are instead only required to recommend investments to clients that are suitable.
+Because the fee-based advisor may be incentivized financially to place clients in products they profit from, it creates a conflict of interest.
+As a client, you may end up in investments that are suitable based on your goals and risk profile, but not necessarily the best for you.

-The main difference between fee-only advisors and fee-based advisors is that fee-only advisors earn no additional compensation beyond the fee that is paid to them by clients, whereas fee-based advisors may earn commissions on the sale of certain products.
+The main difference between fee-only advisors and fee-based advisors is that fee-only advisors earn no additional compensation beyond the fee that is paid to them by clients, whereas fee-based advisors may also earn commissions on the sale of certain products.
+That distinction may seem small, but the right compensation incentives align the advisor’s interest with the client’s.

-In most cases, a fee-only advisor is going to be the best choice because they’ll act as a fiduciary for their clients and you won’t have to worry about potential conflicts of interest when they’re making recommendations.
+In most cases, a fee-only advisor is going to be the best choice because they’re incentivized to act as a fiduciary for their clients, and typically you won’t have to worry about potential conflicts of interest when they’re making recommendations.

-However, some people may prefer to work with a single financial planner rather than buying insurance from one person and getting investment advice from someone else.
+However, some people may prefer to work with a single financial planner rather than buying insurance from one person and getting investment advice from someone else, for example.
 In this case, a fee-based advisor may make sense, but make sure you understand exactly how they’re being compensated.
-You’ll want to make sure that you’re doing things that are in your best interest, not just lining the wallet of the advisor.
+You’ll want to make sure that you’re doing things that are in your best interest, not just lining the wallet of the advisor with sales commissions.

 Bottom line

 Fee-only and fee-based financial planners are two of the most common fee arrangements in the financial advising industry.
-Fee-only advisors only earn money from the fees paid to them by clients, while fee-based advisors may also earn fees from the sale of certain products.
+Fee-only advisors earn money only from the fees paid to them by clients, while fee-based advisors may also earn fees from the sale of financial products.
 Fee-only advisors are the best choice for most people when it comes to choosing an advisor.

 Consider using Bankrate’s financial advisor matching tool to help identify potential advisors in your area.